dosht/experiments/README.md

 samples
 =======

-This project cashes some code samples for common problems I had before and spent a long time solving them
+This repo cashes some code samples during study and for common problems I had before and spent a long time solving them